Century type family: Century Schoolbook

 A final member of the Century family was an oldstyle version called Schoolbook Oldstyle begun in 1920 and released in 1926, an italic following in 1928.
-This never achieved the popularity of its sister faces, was never adapted for machine composition (much less cold type or digital). and was eventually withdrawn.
+This never achieved the popularity of its sister faces, was never adapted for machine composition (much less cold type or digital) and was eventually withdrawn.

 Hot metal copies

 Another immensely popular face for A.T.F. and Benton, Century Schoolbook was either licensed or copied by all the makers of mechanical composition machines, including Linotype, Intertype, Monotype, and Ludlow.
 One variant, Century Schoolbook Bold Italic was even added by Intertype.
-Linotype also commissioned Rudolph Ruzicka to design Primer, which was intended to compete directly with Century Schoolbook for the text-book market.
+Linotype also commissioned Rudolph Ruzicka to design Primer, Bitstream which was intended to compete directly with Century Schoolbook for the text-book market.

 Cold type copies

 The popularity of Century Schoolbook outstripped that of Century in the cold type era, and it was offered by all manufacturers under the following names: